berke-celikel/berke-celikel.github.io/_posts/2024-11-18-telefonica-v-colombia.md

 ---

-## The contradictions I can’t quite resolve
+## The contradictions are hard to ignore.

-When I defend investor protections, I remember a rural friend in Colombia still struggling for signal coverage—even with Telefónica in town.
+Defenders of investor protections point to patchy infrastructure, regulatory instability, and treaty violations that can scare off even long-term investors.

-But when I lean into sovereignty arguments, I think of a start-up I once advised that backed out of Bogotá expansion plans after a regulatory pivot blindsided them.
+But sovereignty advocates raise real concerns too: how foreign claims can chill regulation, drain public budgets, or overlook local impact.

-Both stories are true.
+Both perspectives have merit.
 That’s the paradox.

 ---